contentful/contentful.js/TYPESCRIPT.md

 To calculate dynamic keys, we have to provide the shape of the entries:

-:warning: Please use `contentful.EntryFieldTypes` instead of `contentful.EntryFields` when defining your entry squeleton types for a more accurate typescript autofill support on your IDE

 ```typescript
 import * as contentful from 'contentful'